Navjot36/Exam250324-Navjot-Singh/Question_1_dos.md

 ## Comment on the websites.
 a)The first website explains the 'dir' command very efficiently long with related examples and links.

-b)The second website provides more advanced options for sorting and filtering results.
+b)The second website provides more advanced options for sorting and filtering results with Command promt screeshots for more clearity.